How to set up feature flags in Flutter

 - The first screen will have a button which takes you to a second screen.

-background color, depending on whether our feature flag is enabled or not.
+- The second screen will either have a redorgreenbackground color, depending on whether our feature flag is enabled or not.

-.
-Then, replace your code in lib/main.dart
+Select Empty Application and name your app flutter_feature_flags.
+Then, replace your code in lib/main.dart with the following:

-directory, create a new file for our second screen called feature_screen_view.dart
+Lastly, in the lib directory, create a new file for our second screen called feature_screen_view.dart.
+Add the following code to it:

 Press F5 and run the app in any emulator (we chose Android) to see your app in action.